 Apart from your weight, the kind of skates you use will also affect the number of calories you burn when you skate.

-A person weighing 150 pounds could go for an hour without stopping if they were to skate at a speed of 4 miles per hour.
+A person weighing 150 pounds could go for an hour without stopping if they were to skate at 4 miles per hour.

 But did you know you burn an additional 600 cal/hr when you skate using inline skates?
 All the extra balancing on a single pair of inline skates makes up for it.